.NET Core Web API Data validation with FluentValidation

 }

-Create a ProductController class and add a Post method which accepts Product model as input parameter.
+Now, we will create a ProductController class and add a Post method which accepts Product model as an input parameter.

-Now, before posting the data to the server we need to check if all property of model class is in correct format.
+Before posting the data to the server we need to check if all properties of the model class are in the correct format.

-For example – Product Code field should not be blank, Stock must be greater than 0 (zero).
+For example – The product Code field should not be blank, Stock must be greater than 0 (zero).

-In below code snippet, I have checked ProductCode and if it is blank or null then send 400 (Bad Request) message to the client.
+In the below code snippet, we are checking ProductCode and if it is blank or null then send a 400 (Bad Request) message to the client.

 // POST api/<ProductController>